Table of Contents:

 - a.
 The analyst must be in good ethical standing.

 - b.
 The analyst must be a member in good standing or a graduate of the institute applying for the waiver or a member of an AAPE member institute.
-If neither of these, the analyst must demonstrate that his or her psychoanalytic training is substantially equivalent to that of AAPE’s training standards.

 - ii.
 The total number of analytic hours conducted by the analyst since graduation needs to be a minimum of 1800 hours of 4-5x/week cases.